symfony/symfony-docs/scheduler.rst

 Periodical Triggers
 ~~~~~~~~~~~~~~~~~~~

-These triggers allows you to configure the frequency using different data types
+These triggers allow you to configure the frequency using different data types
 (``string``, ``integer``, ``DateInterval``).
 They also support the `relative formats`_
 defined by PHP datetime functions::